sinnerschrader/sinnerschrader-career/data/jobs/en/junior-strategist-ham.md

 - Professional and personal development
 - Creative exchange with your strategy team and cross-functional collaboration
 - Great benefits, a pleasant working atmosphere and short decision-making processes

-### Who we are:

-- You’ll join an international team with strategists from varied backgrounds, from sociologists to straight-up product strategists, from cultural omnivores to economists
-- Our broad spectrum of strategic capabilities as a team today, is owed to our diverse experiences, skills, cultures and personalities
-- Our different backgrounds help us to understand, connect and translate between clients, client’s clients, colleagues and robots
-- As varied as our backgrounds and skill sets are, so is the role you’re taking on as strategist.
-It will be shaped by and around you

 ### Interested?